infinicam/infinicam-samples/README.md

 * [CamMonitor](src/CamMonitor/README.md) This code sample shows how to integrate INFINICAM SDK [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html) into an application that uses C++ MFC.

+### Support and License

+This samples are released under the [MIT](https://www.catch.jp/oss-license/2013/09/27/mit_license/) Licesne.

+If you have any questions, please contact us on the GitHub issue page.

 #### developed by: Photron Ltd.